nprapps/nprapps.github.com/_posts/2015-05-11-hex-tile-maps.markdown

 As the saying goes, nothing is certain in this life but death, taxes and requests for geographic data to be represented on a map.

-For area data, the choropleth map is a tried and true visualization technique, but not without significant dangers depending on the nature of the data and map areas represented.
+For area data, the choropleth map is a tried and true visualization technique, but not without significant dangers depending on the nature oif the data and map areas represented.
 Clarity of mapped state-level data, for instance, is frequently complicated by the reality that most states in the western U.S. carry far more visual weight than the northeastern states.

 ![Are more northeastern states shaded than western?
 That’s hard to say with this type of choropleth.
 Whatever, though.
 West coast, best coast, right?](/img/posts/2015-05-11-hex-tile-maps/geo-choropleth.png)